How to Set a Table for the Holidays or Any Special Occasion

-But you're not Mrs. Cave Lady and Snap!
-You live in the 21st century where table setting etiquette is important and can also mean a lot of enjoyment for you, if nothing else.
-On the other hand, it might be just the smooth move that helps you cinch that promotion on the job or give you access to the top project you've been angling for.
+Planning a dinner party?
+Don't forget to think about how you'll set the table!
+Table-setting etiquette is important; it might be just the smooth move that helps you cinch that promotion or give you access to the top project you've been angling for.
 Yes, the proper table setting can be that important.
+It can also mean a lot of enjoyment for you, if nothing else!

 - Be creative as you plan your table decorations.
 Have fun with this.
 Again, themes make it easy.
 Include a nice tablecloth or table runner as part of your decorations.
 Repurpose items to make the decorations stand out.
-For example, scatter and drape your fashion jewelry or the jewels used in jewelry-making across your table to add unexpected sparkle.
+For example, scatter and drape your faux fashion jewelry or jewels used in jewelry-making across your table to add unexpected sparkle.

 - Plan your libations carefully.
 If you are inviting someone who may have issues with alcohol, stick to nonalcoholic beverages.
 Again, follow your theme.
-Cider- or cranberry-based drinks are great for the winter Holidays.
+Cider or cranberry-based drinks are great for the winter Holidays.

 - Most of all, have fun with every step.
 Planning your get together should be fun, not torture and stress.
 Whether you choose a formal place setting for dinner with the boss or dinner with close friends, with planning, it can be enjoyable.

-Table Setting In the Beginning
+Table Setting Through the Ages

 In fact, the ancient Egyptians, Romans, and Greeks all found that it was just as important to have the table well presented as it was to wage a proper war.
 Initially, that presentation was more about the placement of the food.
-Because the distance from the kitchen to the dining table was usually quite far, the order in which the food was delivered was much more important than which eating utensils would be the best for the turtle soup, for example.
+Because the distance from the kitchen to the dining table was usually quite far, the order in which the food was delivered was much more important than which eating utensils were best for each meal component.
 In fact, the eating utensils were simple knives and crude spoons; there were no forks as we know them.

 Will the proper setting of today change in the future?
 Probably.
-However, for the early 21st century, just remember, take the time to put out the proper table setting and have fun while you impress your guests, the in-laws, your family and everyone else.
+However, for the early 21st century, just remember, take the time to put out the proper table setting and have fun while you impress your guests, in-laws, family and everyone else.

 Setting the Table Today

-Thanks to the evolution of the table setting from Medieval times to today, standard table setting etiquette has been established.
+Thanks to the evolution of the table setting from Medieval times to today, standard table-setting etiquette has been established.
 And it can be fun as well as beautiful.
 The only thing that separates your holiday table from your everyday setting is the elaborateness of your meal, the utensils needed for it and your desire to make the setting special.

 Questions & Answers